codebystu/msp1-tshg-final/README.md

 ![Review Quotes](assets/documents/bigquotes.png)
 - _History_
     - Featured on the landing page, this section contains a brief tongue-in-cheek band history and a selection of review quotes from across the years.
-    - This feature will give the user more of a sense of who the band are and what to expect when they hear their music, hopefully encouraging them to seek out more content
+    - This feature will give the user a sense of who the band are and what to expect when they hear their music, hopefully encouraging them to seek out more content
 ![History](assets/documents/history.png)
 - _Footer_
     - Featured on all pages except the 404 page, the footer is separated from the main page body by a bold line, it contains links to the bands landing pages on various social media and streaming sites in the form of site brand icons, which are all reactive to hover with the site wide hover shadow feature, and further accentuated with a subtle font size increase.
 Below these is a link to the contact form, and then finally copyright information on the bottom line.